Companion Planting With Petunias

 Using Petunia as a Filler

-Most petunias truly excel in the Filler role, where their spreading habit and nonstop bloom help tie an entire container together.
+Most Petunias truly excel in the filler role, where their spreading habit and nonstop bloom help tie an entire container together.
 Both Supertunia Vista® and Crazytunias® are especially strong here, growing evenly, branching well, and flowering continuously without leaving gaps.
 I’ve used Crazytunia® Black Mamba countless times in mixed containers, and it consistently knits plantings into a single, cohesive piece while holding its deep color through heat and heavy rain.
 It’s vigorous enough to fill space quickly and confidently, yet controlled enough that it never overwhelms neighboring plants or throws the container out of balance.

-Spillers to Use With Petunia
+Spillers to Use with Petunia

 Pairing Petunia for a Colorful, Thriving Garden